Why would you travel to every country in the world without flying?

 It is my absolute greatest honor to be able to give every country I visit some form of representation in a positive way.
 Every country in the world has the right to be viewed as the potentially best country in the world.
-If you want the negative stuff then there is plenty of it to be found.
+If you want the negative stuff then there is plenty to be found.
 We should never ignore the darker side of life.
-This part of the Saga is however about balancing out the information by shining some light on the everyday people of which there are most.
+This part of the Saga is however about balancing out the information by shining some light on the everyday people, of which there are most.

 Traveling on a low budget

 I am traveling the world on a $20/day budget.
-It covers meals, transport, accomodation and visas.
+It covers meals, transport, accommodation and visas.
 It's possible because a lot of the world is pretty cheap to live in if you buy local food and travel like the locals.
-Often I get to sleep somewhere for free.
-Often in a home which belongs to someone I have just met.
+And often I get to sleep somewhere for free.
+Occasionally in a home which belongs to someone I have just met.
 I do not need to buy a visa everyday so the costs of that is brought down over time.
 Public transportation is often very cheap and certainly affordable most places.
 But it does at times feel like torture to continue on a low budget.
 Sometimes I want a good bed, more luxury and a big fat steak.

-I am however sticking to the budget because according to most people their dreams are held back by the lack of time or the lack of finances.
+I am however sticking to the budget because according to most people their dreams are held back by the lack of time or the lack of money.
 Sometimes both.
 You've got to make your own time - but this project will show you that you need not be a millionaire to travel, cross borders, discover cultures and make new friends.
 It is however also true that $20/day is a fortune for some people.
 It's relative.
 Some smoke cigarettes for more than that.